-Important to note is you cannot take photos inside the church.
-And of course, seeing as it is a place of worship please be respectful.
-In the right weather conditions, it’s also a great spot to watch the starry skies.
+It’s also important to note that you cannot take photos inside the church.
+And of course, seeing as it is a place of worship, please be respectful.
+In the right weather conditions, it’s also a great spot to watch the starry skies at night.

 4. Enjoy the colorful lupins

 Lupin season in New Zealand is a huge tourism booster to many areas of the country, and one of the most famous spots to photograph the lupins is on the shores of Lake Tekapo!
 Thanks to the popularity of social media, thousands of tourists flock to Lake Tekapo in lupin season just to photograph these gorgeously colorful flowers.

 Thousands of lupins grow all along the shore of Lake Tekapo, so this is a great place to photograph them.
 However, a great secret spot is a lupin field that’s just a 2-minute drive from Tekapo town on the road to Christchurch.
 You can’t miss it as there’s likely to be lots of cars parked on the road next to this field.

 Lupin season in Tekapo runs from November to the beginning of February, however, the best time to see them is from mid-November to the end of December.
 If you’re coming for flowers, the best time to visit New Zealand (and Lake Tekapo) is late spring/early summer.

 Little known fact – Lupins are considered an invasive species in New Zealand and need to be kept under control, otherwise they take over!

 While traveling around by yourself makes for a great adventure (especially with scenery as gorgeous as this!), without a doubt, one of the best and hassle-free ways to explore is by joining a guided tour.
 For getting around on the ground, you really can’t beat a 4WD tour, which can get you pretty much anywhere, plus you won’t be the one driving – yippee!